 application/x-www-form-urlencoded.
 In human terms, this means: "This is form data that has been encoded into URL form."

-But if you want to send files, you have to do two things:
+But if you want to send files, you need to do two things:

 - Set the